stylify/web/content/docs/get-started/best-practices.md

 description: "How to use utility-first CSS.
 Learn when to use which feature to get the maximum of this approach."
 ---

-This guide is a list of useful lessons learned while working and testing Utility-First CSS.
+This guide is a list of useful lessons learned while working and testing utility-first CSS.
-It's goal is to help you use Utility-First CSS effectively while eliminating the issues mentioned below.
+It's goal is to help you use utility-first CSS effectively while eliminating the issues mentioned below.

 ## How to align and sort selectors
 Order your selectors from the smallest media query/screen/container, to largest.